gangagagz123/vendor-product-app/README.md

 /login
 ```

-After login:
+After successful login:

-* Token is generated
-* Token is stored in LocalStorage
+* Token is saved in LocalStorage
 * User is redirected to dashboard

 ---

-## Dashboard Page
+### Dashboard Page

 URL: